aboutcode-org/scancode-toolkit/etc/release/README.rst

     ./configure --clean
     ./configure
-    python etc/release/gen_requirements.py
+    python etc/release/gen_requirements.py --site-packages-dir <path to site-packages dir>

 * You can optionally install or update extra main requirements after the ./configure step such that these are included in the generated main requirements.

 * Optionally, generate a development pip requirements file by running these::

     ./configure --clean
     ./configure --dev
-    python etc/release/gen_requirements_Dev.py
+    python etc/release/gen_requirements_dev.py --site-packages-dir <path to site-packages dir>

 * You can optionally install or update extra dev requirements after the ./configure step such that these are included in the generated dev